Platformus/Platformus-Docs/fundamentals/platformus_core/users.rst

 objects.
 Each user can have different credentials, and each credential has its `type <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Core.Data.Entities/CredentialType.cs#L14>`_ (it can be email and password, Facebook account, Microsoft account and so on).
-When user signs in, Platformus checks whether there is a credential with the given type, identifier, and secret exists.
+When user signs in, Platformus checks if there is a credential with the given type, identifier, and secret exists.
 If the credential is found, corresponding user is signed in.

 The credential list looks like this: